brianhigh/data-workshop/Systems_Analysis_and_Design.md

       <td width="128" valign="middle"><img width="128" height="128" alt="tasks" src="images/tasks.jpg"></td>
       <td valign="middle">
          <ul>
-            <li> Create enough diagrams to describe your data system "unambiguously"
+            <li> Create enough diagrams to describe your system "unambiguously"
             <li> Post your system documents and diagrams in your project wiki
             <li> Organize your material into a "Requirements Document" wiki page
             <li> Refer to the example in the "Data Management" project wiki